SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/parameter_description.rst

 individual files over which a snapshot is distributed.
 This is set by the number of MPI ranks used in a given run.
 The individual files of snapshot 1234 will have the name ``base_name_1234.x.hdf5`` where when running on N MPI ranks, ``x`` runs from 0 to N-1.
+If HDF5 1.10.0 or a more recent version is available, an additional meta-snapshot named ``base_name_1234.hdf5`` will be produced that can be used as if it was a non-distributed snapshot.
+In this case, the HDF5 library itself can figure out which file is needed when manipulating the snapshot.

 Users can optionally ask to randomly sub-sample the particles in the snapshots.
 This is specified for each particle type individually: